 Focus: This section will combine all of what you have learned prior to and during this week.
 In groups, you will examine network evidence from a real-world compromise by an advanced attacker.
 Each group will independently analyze data, form and develop hypotheses, and present findings.
 No evidence from endpoint systems is available - only the network and its infrastructure.

-Students will present their findings at each stage of the exercise.
-This will test their understanding of the evidence and ability to articulate and support their hypotheses.
+Students will test their understanding of network evidence and their ability to articulate and support hypotheses through presentations made to the instructor and class.
 The audience will include senior-level decision makers, so all presentations must include executive summaries as well as technical details.
 Time permitting, students should also include recommended steps that could help to prevent, detect, or mitigate a repeat compromise.

 CPE/CMU Credits: 6